 What Is The One Thing You Can Do to Help Find A Cure?

 There are several things you can do to help find a cure for PD.
 However, the one thing you can do is get involved!
 April is Parkinson’s Awareness Month, and April 11th is Parkinson’s Disease World Day.
-Organizations like the Parkinson’s Foundation and The Michael J. Fox Foundation have been bringing awareness to this disease since 1983.
-This year, those who want to help can take the #Parkinson’sAwareness quiz and share this quiz throughout social media.
+Organizations like the Parkinson’s Foundation and The Michael J. Fox Foundation have brought awareness to this disease since 1983.
+This year, those who want to help can take the #Parkinson’sAwareness quiz and share this quiz on social media.
 Another way to help is to participate in fundraising activities in your community.
 Visit Parkinson’s.org to find participating organizations in your area and get involved.